pyhopper/pyhopper/docs/recipes/pruners.rst

     > Total             : 0.0596 : 7     : 43        : 69 ms
     > ======================================================

-discontinues evaluation if at least one of the intermediate results are within the *worse* 0.8-quantile of the non-canceled intermediate results so far.
+discontinues evaluation if at least one of the intermediate results are within the *worse* 0.8-quantile of the non-pruned intermediate results so far.

 For convenience, the :meth:`pyhopper.wrap_n_times` wrapper function accepts an optional argument :code:`yield_after` that turns the wrapped function in to a generator function.